Smoothness Errors in Dynamics Models and How to Avoid Them: MeshPDE Further Details and Results

 We extend the publicly available code base from \citet{park2023modelingdynamicsmeshesgauge} to train our baselines for the \pv{} and WeatherBench$2$ datasets: \url{https://github.com/jypark0/hermes/}.
 For GemCNN, EMAN, and Hermes, we use the already available pretrained model checkpoints.
 For GCN, \ours, Mesh Transformer, MPNN, and EGNN we train our own models.
-We use the same train / test split for the meshes as in \citet{park2023modelingdynamicsmeshesgauge}.
+We use the same train and test splits for the meshes as in \citet{park2023modelingdynamicsmeshesgauge}.
+Crucially, test meshes are completely held out during training.
 We performed ablations over learning rate and latent space sizes.
 Following \citet{park2023modelingdynamicsmeshesgauge} we keep models within a $\sim 40,000 - 50,000$ parameter budget.
 We note that this budget is relatively small, and that models that diverge in our experiments could potentially perform better under a more forgiving budget.
 All runs were performed on a single H$200$ GPU \cite{nvidia2025h200}.
 We use the previous $5$ time steps as input node feature vectors and backpropagate through $3$ steps of auto-regressive inference.

-Hyperparameters are given in our \href{https://anonymous.4open.science/r/rayleigh_analysis-BD52/README.md}{artifact}.
+Hyperparameters are given in our configuration files on \href{https://github.com/EdwardBerman/rayleigh_analysis}{GitHub}.
 Defaults are taken from \citet{park2023modelingdynamicsmeshesgauge} if provided and otherwise optimized via grid search.
 Considered hyperparameters include learning rate, optimizer, training epochs, latent size, and skip connections.
-We also consider z-scoring of normed edge lengths for EGNN, different decoder heads for \ours, and the number of clusters for the mesh transformer.
+We also consider z-scoring of normed edge lengths for EGNN, different smoothness-breaking heads for \ours, and the number of clusters for the mesh transformer.

 As observed in \citet{park2023modelingdynamicsmeshesgauge}, we notice that residual connections can be key for performance with the gauge equivariant models.
 For \ours, we found that using a MLP readout with sinusoidal activation functions was a key ingredient for strong performance on MeshPDE.
 This supports previous work on how to train GNNs for long range tasks \citep{tonshoffdid, tonshoffdid_tmlr}.
-However, the GCN decoder exhibited the best performance on WB$2$.
+However, the GCN head exhibited the best performance on WB$2$.